 Saksham Jain

-I am a third-year Ph.D. student in the Department of Statistics at the University of Washington, where I am advised by Alex Luedtke and Lalit Jain.
-I am also fortunate to be on the High-Dimensional Causal Analysis Team directed by Masaaki Imaizumi at RIKEN/University of Tokyo for Summer 2025.
-Before coming to UW, I completed my M.S. in electrical and computer engineering at Duke University, advised by Cynthia Rudin, Sudeepa Roy, and Alex Volfovsky.
-Prior to that, I received my B.E. in manufacturing processes and automation from the University of Delhi, India, where I was advised by Umang Soni.
+I am a Ph.D. student in the Department of Statistics at the University of Washington, where I am advised by Profs.
+Alex Luedtke and Ting Ye.
+I also work closely with Prof. Masaaki Imaizumi at the University of Tokyo.
+Before coming to UW, I completed my M.S. in electrical and computer engineering at Duke University, advised by Profs.
+Cynthia Rudin, Alex Volfovsky, and Sudeepa Roy.
+Prior to that, I received my B.E. in automation engineering from the University of Delhi, India, where I was advised by Prof. Umang Soni.

 news